Terri Hall: Career

 In order to make more money than available to her in dancing, Hall decided to broaden her career into acting.
 An actress friend suggested she meet with several adult film directors, including Armand Weston who first gave Hall an interview.
 She later starred in one of Weston's films, The Taking of Christina, in 1976.
 Over her years as an actress, Hall worked with several notable adult film directors, including Gerard Damiano, Radley Metzger (aka "Henry Paris") and Bill Osco.

 Personal life

 Hall left the adult industry in 1984.
-Later, due to ill-health, she lived in an Athens, PA nursing home and afterwards, passed on in upstate New York as a result of cancer in June, 2007.
+Later, due to ill-health, she lived in an Athens, PA nursing home and afterwards, died in upstate New York as a result of cancer in June, 2007.

 Films (selected)

 Some of Terri Hall's best-known adult erotic films of the period include: